-- 5.1 Requests for leave in exceptional circumstances should be made at least 8 weeks in advance of the event and in writing using the Leave of Absence Request Form given in appendix B. - 5.2 Retrospective approval for absence cannot be granted. - 5.3 Under exceptional circumstances, the Headteacher may consult with the CEO for approval. - 5.4 Parents/carers do not have the right of appeal if a request for a leave of absence is declined, the head teacher's decision is final. - 5.5 Leave of absence will NOT be granted for pupils whose attendance falls into the persistent absent category (less than 90%) or where attendance/punctuality are a concern. - 5.6 Leave of absence will NOT be granted during periods of public examinations or internal school assessments. - 5.7 Leave of absence will NOT be granted for holidays during term time. - 5.8 Where leave of absence is NOT authorised and parents/carers decide to take pupils out of school despite the school's decision, absence will be recorded as unauthorised and subject to a fixed penalty notices (fine). - 5.9 If the schools grants a leave of absence request and subsequently obtains evidence that indicates an application was falsified, the school reserves the right to amend the child's attendance records to record the absence as unauthorised and apply for the issuing of a fixed penalty notice. - 5.10 Where a pupil fails to return to school after an agreed period of leave of absence, absence will be recorded as unauthorised, a fixed penalty notice (fine) requested and they may be reported to the Local Authority as 'A Child Missing in Education' and potentially lose their place at the school.
+- 5.1 Requests for leave in exceptional circumstances should be made at least 2 weeks in advance of the event and in writing using the Leave of Absence Request Form given in appendix B. - 5.2 Retrospective approval for absence cannot be granted.
+Parents/carers do not have the right of appeal if a request for a leave of absence is declined, the head teacher's decision is final. - Leave of absence will NOT be granted for pupils who are at a level of persistent absence (less than 90%) or where attendance/punctuality are a concern. - 5.4 Leave of absence will NOT be granted during periods of public examinations or internal school assessments. - 5.5 Leave of absence will NOT be granted for holidays during term time regardless of circumstances. - 5.6 Where leave of absence is NOT authorised and parents/carers decide to take pupils out of school despite the school's decision, absence will be recorded as unauthorised and subject to a fixed penalty notices (fine). - 5.7 If the schools grants a leave of absence request and subsequently obtains evidence that indicates an application was falsified, the school reserves the right to amend the child's attendance records to record the absence as unauthorised and apply for the issuing of a fixed penalty notice. - 5.8 Where a pupil fails to return to school after an agreed period of leave of absence, absence will be recorded as unauthorised, a fixed penalty notice (fine) requested and they may be reported to the Local Authority as 'A Child Missing in Education' and potentially lose their place at the school.